+Unidimensional economic models describing the accumulation of capital, abstract concepts, and equations (such as the inequality r > g, which I think makes it possible to better grasp certain invariables within these metamorphoses) also play a certain part in my analysis.
 However, this is only a relatively modest and limited role-one that, in my view, corresponds to what theoretical modeling and equations can bring to research in the social sciences.
 This kind of extreme simplification of the real occasionally isolates some interesting logical relationships between two given abstract concepts.
 It can be useful, but only provided that one does not overestimate the scope of this type of abstract operation, nor lose sight of the fact that all the concepts in question are ultimately nothing more than socially and historically determined constructions.
 Theoretical models form a sort of language that is only useful when they are solicited in conjunction with other forms of expression that participate in the same deliberative and conflictual process.
+I will return below to the specific and limited role which economic models play in my framework - an issue on which I was probably not sufficientely clear in my book, and which I have generated some confusion.
+In my view, capital is best viewed as a complex, multidimensional set of property relations.

 As I note as early as the first chapter, where I define the main notions explored in my book, "The boundary between what private individuals can and cannot own has evolved considerably over time and around the world, as the extreme case of slavery indicates.
 The same is true of property in the atmosphere, the sea, the mountains, historical monuments, and knowledge.
 Certain private interests would like to own these things, and sometimes they justify this desire on the grounds of efficiency rather than mere self-interest.
 But there is no guarantee that this desire coincides with the general interest.
-Capital is not an immutable concept: it reflects the state of development and prevailing social relations of each society."13
+Capital is not an immutable concept: it reflects the state of development and prevailing social relations of each society."
+13